 The first is other phrases that could help explain this verse.
 One author explains the relationship between phrases in verses 13 and 14 like this: "The first of those two phrases is 'having forgiven us all our trespasses' (verse 13, RSV).
 The parallel and repetitive phrase is 'having cancelled the bond [cheirographon tois dogmasin] which stood against us' (verse 14, RSV).
 Both phrases mean essentially the same thing, the second simply repeating in different terms what is meant for him to forgive our sins.
 Thus forgiveness of our sins has resulted in the cancelling of the bond that was against us."
 (Richardson, William E., PhD.
 Chair of the Department of Religion, Andrews University, Berrien Springs, Michigan)

 The second is to establish the meaning of "which was contrary to us."
 Col 2:14 describes this "handwriting of ordinances" as something "that was against us, which was contrary to us".
 Does this description fit the Ten Commandments or any portion of God's law?
+His law is not against or contrary to us; God's law is entirely for the blessing and benefit of mankind.
 The Bible describes God's law as: